 House construction cost in Bangalore is Rs 1500 / sq ft

-The current House construction cost in Bangalore is Rs 1400 for a residential building, Its Situated in the heart of Karnataka and is one of the fastest developing cities in India and is currently rated as one of the most popular metros in the country.
+The House construction cost in Bangalore varies from Rs 1500 /sq ft (Basic) to Rs 1900 /sq ft for a residential building, As Bengaluru is Situated in the heart of Karnataka and is one of the fastest developing cities in India and is currently rated as one of the most popular metros in the country.
 It is regarded as the IT hub of India and is the major reason behind the rising success of the country in the field of IT sector.

 The city offers plenty of opportunities to qualified and trained people from different parts of the country as a result of which, people are migrating from various parts of the world to this city.